aim-rsf/browseMetadata/README.md

 We warmly welcome contributions to the browseMetadata project.
 Whether it's fixing bugs, adding new features, or improving documentation, we welcome your involvement.

 - **Report Issues**: If you find a bug or have a feature request, please report it via [GitHub Issues](https://github.com/aim-rsf/browseMetadata/issues).
 - **Submit Pull Requests**: We welcome pull requests.
-Please read our [CONTRIBUTING.md](https://github.com/aim-rsf/browseMetadata/issues/CONTRIBUTING.md) for guidelines on how to make contributions.
+Please read our [Contribution Guidelines](https://github.com/aim-rsf/browseMetadata/blob/main/CONTRIBUTING.md) on how to make contributions.
 - **Feedback and Suggestions**: We're always looking to improve, and we value feedback and suggestions.
 Feel free to open an issue to share your thoughts.

-For more information on how to contribute, please refer to our [Contribution Guidelines](https://github.com/aim-rsf/browseMetadata/CONTRIBUTING.md).
+For more information on how to contribute, please refer to our [Contribution Guidelines](https://github.com/aim-rsf/browseMetadata/blob/main/CONTRIBUTING.md).

 ### Contributors ✨